Iran hangs 2 in rare blasphemy case as executions surge

 It wasn’t immediately clear when Iran carried out its last execution for blasphemy.
 Other countries in the Middle East, like Saudi Arabia, also allow for death sentences to be imposed for blasphemy.

 The streak of executions, including members of ethnic minority groups in Iran, comes as monthslong protests over the September death of 22-year-old Mahsa Amini after her arrest by the country’s morality police have cooled.
 Already, at least four people charged over alleged crimes from the demonstrations have been put to death.
-The protests, which reportedly saw over 500 people and 19,000 others arrested, marked one of the biggest challenges to Iran’s theocracy since the 1979 Islamic Revolution.
+The protests, which reportedly saw over 500 people killed and 19,000 others arrested, marked one of the biggest challenges to Iran’s theocracy since the 1979 Islamic Revolution.

 In 2022, Iran executed at least 582 people, up from 333 people in 2021, according to Iran Human Rights.
 Amnesty International’s most-recent report on executions put Iran as the world’s second-largest executioner, behind only China, where thousands are believed to be put to death a year.